-- André Baniwa is one of the oldest indigenous leaders working in the Upper Rio Negro region of the state of Amazonas.
-He spoke with Mongabay about school education, generation of income, indigenous people in public life and his people’s concept of “good living” based in interculturality.
+- André Baniwa is an Indigenous leader in the Upper Rio Negro region of the state of Amazonas, and spoke with Mongabay about school education, generation of income, Indigenous people in public life and his people’s concept of “good living” based in interculturality.

 The spicy Baniwa pepper powder hit the shelves of one of São Paulo’s biggest supermarket chains in January 2020, bringing with it many symbols of this ethnicity’s indigenous resistance.
 With a population of over 6,000, the Baniwa people live in 83 villages in the Upper Rio Negro region along Brazil’s border with Venezuela and Colombia, and also in the cities of São Gabriel da Cachoeira, Santa Isabel and Barcelos, in the state of Amazonas.